-New reports over the last few weeks have suggested that Apple may be including new food tracking features with iOS 15, expected to be unveiled today during WWDC.
+Over the last few weeks, some new reports have suggested that Apple may be including new food tracking features with iOS 15, expected to be unveiled today during WWDC.

-The new feature could potentially allow users to log the food items that they consume, providing nutritional details and calorie tracking functionality.
+The new feature could allow users to log the food items they consume, providing nutritional details and calorie tracking functionality.

 This is very timely since a new study published this week in the Nature journal shows that smartwatches can now detect digital biomarkers of interstitial glucose.

-This new study, published in the Nature journal this week shows that researchers are able to engineer digital biomarkers of interstitial glucose using noninvasive smartwatches combined with food intake monitoring.
+This new study, published in the Nature journal this week, shows that researchers can engineer digital biomarkers of interstitial glucose using noninvasive smartwatches combined with food intake monitoring.

 The ability to detect blood glucose levels using spectrometric sensors embedded in a smartwatch has remained elusive for over a decade.

-Researchers have explored alternative approaches to detect glucose and this new research by Duke University researchers shows that managing metabolic health via your smartwatch using digital biomarkers for interstitial glucose may be a more promising approach and could open up new opportunities for technology companies such as Apple, Fitbit, Empatica and others.
+Researchers have explored alternative approaches to detect glucose.
+This new research by Duke University researchers shows that managing metabolic health via your smartwatch using digital biomarkers for interstitial glucose may be a more promising approach and open up new opportunities for technology companies Apple, Fitbit, Empatica, and others.

 Why is the noninvasive detection of glucose so important?

 Prediabetes is more prevalent and affects one in three people today.
-More importantly, it has a 10% annual conversion rate to type 2 diabetes when not intervened via lifestyle changes or medical interventions.
+But, more importantly, it has a 10% annual conversion rate to type 2 diabetes when not intervened via lifestyle changes or medical interventions.

-Although there are many continuous glucose monitoring systems available for Type 1 and Type 2 diabetes patients, there is currently no commercially available noninvasive method for monitoring metabolic/glycemic health to aid is self-management of prediabetes.
+Although there are many continuous glucose monitoring systems available for Type 1 and Type 2 diabetes patients, there is currently no commercially available noninvasive method for monitoring metabolic/glycemic health to aid in the self-management of prediabetes.